LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/19-g-troubleshooting-apiserver-spam.md

 ## Your mission: use Datadog to find the issue

-We are looking to graph the top requester, or whatever seems to be spamming and overloading the apiserver.
+We are looking to graph the top requester, or whatever seems to be spamming and overloading the apiserver on the `pods` endpoint.

 <details>
 <summary>Hints</summary>